 Gloucester man charged in beating death

 Nov.
-3—A Gloucester man has been arraigned on a charge of murder in the second degree in connection with the beating death of a fellow inmate at Massachusetts Treatment Center in Bridgewater.
+3—A Gloucester man has been arraigned on a second-degree murder charge in connection with the beating death of a fellow inmate at Massachusetts Treatment Center in Bridgewater.

 Michael Robinson, 42, pleaded not guilty Tuesday in Brockton Superior Court to one count each of murder and assault and battery with a dangerous weapon — a shod foot, according to Plymouth County District Attorney Timothy J. Cruz.
 He is being held without bail.